jwong12/EmployeeRecords/README.md

 JBoss WildFly (16.0.0 or newer version)

-### Run Project
+### Run Project on Windows

-Download and install JBoss WildFly (16.0.0 or newer version).
+Download and install JBoss WildFly on your Windows.

 Place the employees.war file in the standalone\deployments folder.

-Use Command Prompt to navigate to your wildfly-16.0.0.Final\bin directory and run this command to start WildFly:
+Use the Command Prompt to navigate to your wildfly-16.0.0.Final\bin directory and run this command to start WildFly:
 ```
 standalone.bat
 ```